gorillalabs/sparkling/articles/getting_started.md

 In the example above, `spark/sort-by-key` produces a PairRDD, whose elements are `scala/Tuple2` instances.
 We then need to unwrap these to get the raw values inside.
 This is what `s-de/key-value-fn` does; it is one of several such wrappers provided.
-In addition to destructuring tuples, there are two other "wrapper" classes which can be produced by RDD operations:
+In addition to tuples, there are two other "wrapper" classes which can be produced by RDD operations:

 * `scala.collection.convert.Wrappers$IterableWrapper` for collections, for example as in the result of `group-by-key`
 * `com.google.common.base.Optional` for potentially absent values, for example as in the result of `left-outer-join`

 For this reason, the `sparkling.destructuring/fn` macro implements a destructuring binding form specialized for these data types.

+In the last example above, you could replace

+`(s-de/key-value-fn (fn [k v] [k v]))`

+with

+`(s-de/fn [(k v)] [k v])`

-In the last example above, `(s-de/key-value-fn (fn [k v] [k v]))` could be replaced by `(s-de/fn (k v) [k v])`, which is not much different.
-However `s-de/fn` supports arbitrary nesting of tuples, a binding symbol beginning with a `-` will be unwrapped as a seq, and a binding symbol beginning with a `?` will be unwrapped as an `Optional`, as illustrated in the following example:
+...which is not much different.
+However `s-de/fn` supports arbitrary nesting of tuples, delegates to clojure.core's destructuring of maps and vectors, and has special treatment of symbols beginning with `-` (unwrap an iterable) or `?` (unwrap an Optional).
+Some examples will clarify:

 {% highlight clojure %}